 When you have the hearing, the court will explain what you have to do before you can get your license back.
 The exact requirements will depend on the circumstances surrounding your arrest, your driving record, and your plea at the hearing.

 If you are a first offender, apply for the conditional license under the First Offense Election Program.
-The requirements are reasonable and you could be back behind the wheel just 90 days after your revocation.

 Through the same First Offender Election Program, you can apply for a full license reinstatement.
-In addition to waiting six months after your revocation, you will need alcohol education, an evaluation, and a reinstatement fee of $143.75.
+In addition to waiting 6 months after your revocation, you will need alcohol education, an evaluation, and a reinstatement fee of $143.75.

 To get your license back, you may have to retake the driver's license tests: eye screening, written test, and road test.